glts/glts.github.io/_posts/2013-07-13-how-to-support-all-plugin-managers.markdown

 A plugin might depend on another plugin to function properly.
 In that situation, the obvious minimum is to declare any dependencies in the Readme file or the docs.
-Some plugin managers can automate dependency installs, and to support this, three additional steps are necessary.
+Some plugin managers can automate dependency installs, and to support this, four additional steps are necessary.

 *   Add additional "GetLatestVimScripts" lines for the dependencies
 *   Add an `addon-info.json` file to the repository
+*   Add `:NeoBundleDepends` statements in your plugin script
 *   Add a "Flavorfile" to the repository

 That is all.
 Now that we have these checklists ready, let's go over them